bdanielle092/SQL-Course/book-4-carnival-performance/chapters/MONITORING.md

 ### Database Locks

-There is a situation where a query is waiting on another query that this effects the performance of your database.
+There is a situation where a query is waiting on another query that effects the performance of your database.

 ### Monitoring Backups